-Rclone is a command-line software tool used to copy, sync, manage and migrate files and directories to a remote server, cloud or other storage.
-It can be installed on Linux, Windows, macOS, Debian, OpenBSD, and several other operating systems.
-Currently, it supports over 40+ cloud storage including, AWS, Google Cloud, Google Drive, Dropbox, pCloud, Zoho, Mega and more.
-It also supports SSH and SFTP protocol to sync files between Linux servers.
+Rclone is a command-line software tool to copy, sync, manage and migrate files and directories to a remote server, cloud or other storage.
+You can install it on Linux, Windows, macOS, Debian, OpenBSD, and several other operating systems.
+Currently, it supports over 40+ cloud storage, including AWS, Google Cloud, Google Drive, Dropbox, pCloud, Zoho, Mega and more.
+It also supports SSH and SFTP protocols to sync files between Linux servers.

 Rclone employs server-side transfers to minimize local bandwidth usage and transfers from one provider to another without using the local disk.
-It allows you to mount any local or cloud filesystem as a disk on Linux and Windows.
+In addition, it allows you to mount any local or cloud filesystem as a disk on Linux and Windows.